fiznool/tomspencer.dev/src/content/blog/2015-12-17-creating-a-demo-page-for-your-npm-module.md

           base: 'build',
           hostname: 'localhost',
           port: 3000,
-          livereload: true
+          livereload: true,
-        }
-      }
         },
+      },
+    },

     watch: {
       dev: {
         files: 'build/index.js',
         options: {
-          livereload: true
+          livereload: true,
+        },
+      },
+    },
+  })

+  grunt.registerTask('build', ['clean', 'copy', 'browserify']) grunt.registerTask('serve', ['build', 'connect', 'watch']) grunt.registerTask('deploy', ['build', 'buildcontrol']) grunt.registerTask('default', ['serve'])
 }
-      }
-    }
-  });

-  grunt.registerTask('build', ['clean', 'copy', 'browserify']);
-  grunt.registerTask('serve', ['build', 'connect', 'watch']);
-  grunt.registerTask('deploy', ['build', 'buildcontrol']);
-  grunt.registerTask('default', ['serve']);
-};
 ```

 Here is a rundown of the tasks, and what occurs at each stage.

 ### `build`

 - Cleans the `build` folder, removing atrifacts from a previous build.
 - Copies over the `demo/index.html` file to the `build` folder.
 - Uses browserify to package up the source in `demo/index.js` and anything that is `require`d into a single bundle, and writes it out to the `build` folder.

 ### `serve`

 - Builds the demo page as above.
 - Begins a web server on port `3000` where you can preview the demo page.
 - Watches for changes to the JavaScript source, and automatically re-browserifies the bundle, and reloads the browser.

 ### `deploy`